-A data hub is created for each LIA and a unique password is needed to access the information on the hub.
+A data hub is created for each subrecipient, and a unique password is needed to access the information on the hub.
 Currently, the data hub includes the number of the various surveys used by your organization that have been received by MFF.
-This allows the local Program Lead to compare the expected number submitted to the actual number received and conduct appropriate follow-up if necessary.
-There are plans to build out the data hub to post other reports.
+This allows the local Program Lead to compare the